Five Star Parent Handbook

 Infants – Please bring everything your baby will need, such as formula, baby food, wipes, diapers and changes of clothes.
 An infant care sheet must be filled out upon enrollment and updated once a month.

-Breastfeeding – Mothers are welcome to breastfeed in the infant room or we will make a back office (with shuttered windows) available if they prefer privacy.
+Breastfeeding – Mothers have a right and are welcome to breastfeed or provide breast milk for their child while in our care.
+Our infant room has a rocker to provide a comfortable place to breast feed in the infant room or we will make a back office (with shuttered windows) available if privacy is preferred or your child is older and in another classroom.
 A refrigerator is available for storage of expressed breast milk.

 Toddlers – We ask that toddlers have a small backpack with two complete changes of clothing and a supply of disposable diapers or training pants and wipes.
 Please try to wean toddlers from bottles and pacifiers.
 In a classroom environment it is difficult to keep other children from putting them in their mouth and to keep nipples sanitary.
 If your child is toilet learning please bring additional underwear and clothing to help us with this process.